notaryproject/notaryproject.dev/content/en/docs/how-to/registry-authentication.md

 notation login -u <username> -p <password> <registry>
 ```

+{{% alert title="Note" color="primary" %}}
-> **Note:** If `notation login` is failing, you may need to configure environment variables as detailed in the *Configure environment variables to authenticate to an OCI-compliant registry* section, or configure [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) as detailed in the *Configure Docker Credential Store for Linux* section.
+If `notation login` is failing, you may need to configure environment variables as detailed in the [Configure environment variables to authenticate to an OCI-compliant registry](#configure-environment-variables-to-authenticate-to-an-oci-compliant-registry) section, or configure [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) as detailed in the [Configure Docker Credential Store for Linux](#configure-docker-credential-store-for-linux) section.
+{{% /alert %}}

 ## Configure environment variables to authenticate to an OCI-compliant registry